pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Based on the text I above, judge the following items.

-Item.
 24. In the fragment "on becoming director of the American National Security Agency" (R. 9 and 10), the preposition "on" refers to a period when the action is taking place.

-Item.
 25. The author defends the idea that the fight against organized and sexual crimes has diverted invaluable but scarce resources from what should be America's secret services' main goal: the combat against terrorism.

-Item.
 26. The idea expressed in "Counter-terrorism (...) is pre-emptive" (€.31) can be also found in the following proverb: lt is better to prevent than to cure.

-Item.
 27. GCHQ experts decided to stop producing academic papers about code-breaking techniques only in the two last decades of the last century.

-Item.
 28. In line 31, the connector "Hence" introduces a logical conclusion.

-Item.
 29. The sentence "Michael Hayden asked to send an e-mail to all staff" (R. 10 and
 11) can be
 correctly paraphrased in the following terms: Michael Hayden enquired all his employees if he